Lucia de Berk: the Dutch nurse who was wrongfully imprisoned for six years

 Let’s set the scene.
 At the end of 2001, Lucia worked at the Juliana Kinderziekenhuis, a children’s hospital in The Hague.

-Her co-workers became suspicious after a baby unexpectedly died of “possible unnatural circumstances” under her supervision.
+Her co-workers became suspicious of her after a baby had unexpectedly died of “possible unnatural circumstances” under her supervision.

 Tragically, similar incidents had occurred during Lucia’s shifts before.
-Between September 2000 and 2001, she was present for nine instances of infant death or resuscitation.
+Between September 2000 and 2001, nine infants either died or required resuscitation while De Berk was on duty.

 READ MORE | All you need to know about going to the hospital in the Netherlands

-Though there was no direct evidence against Lucia, the chances of these incidents occurring so frequently were said to be medically and statistically very unlikely
+Though there was no direct evidence against Lucia, experts argued that the chances of these incidents occurring so frequently were medically and statistically very unlikely

 Image of the Juliana Kinderziekenhuis, a hospital in the Hague, Netherlands.